fmorgner/newtype/doc/src/index.rst

 This section of the documentation describes the public API of the *new_type*.
 It provides detailed descriptions of the types and functions designed to be used by applications.
-Additionally, this section provides usage examples that demonstrate the use and properties of the public API.
+All declarations described in this section are found in the namespace :cpp:any:`nt`, unless noted otherwise.

 Header :literal:`<newtype/new_type.hpp>`
 ========================================